openvinotoolkit/datumaro/site/content/en/docs/formats/mnist.md

 Ankle boot
 ```

-MNIST format only supports single channel 28 x 28 images.

 ## Export to other formats

 Datumaro can convert MNIST dataset into any other format [Datumaro supports](/docs/user-manual/supported-formats/).
-To get the expected result, the dataset needs to be converted to formats
+To get the expected result, convert the dataset to formats
 that support the classification task (e.g. CIFAR-10/100, ImageNet, PascalVOC,
 etc.) There are few ways to convert MNIST dataset to other dataset format: